 • Be generous with the marinade.
 Be sure to get the marinade particularly under the skin for best flavor.
 And don’t skimp on the garlic!
 15 to 20 cloves of garlic might seem like a lot, but it infuses the Cornish game hens with so much flavor!

 • Sear before roasting.
-Browning the hens on the stovetop before you roast them helps give them color, as well as perfectly crispy skin.
+Don’t skip the step of browning the hens on a grill pan or in a skillet before you roast them.
+It helps give Cornish hens great color, as well as perfectly crispy skin.

-• Do not over cook them.
-Like chicken, Cornish game hens can be consumed when their internal temperature is 165 degrees F, but remember that they will continue to cook as they rest after you take them out of the oven, so take that in consideration and pull them out a little bit earlier.
+• Don’t overcook them.
+Like chicken, Cornish game hens are ready when their internal temperature is 165°F, but remember that they will continue to cook as they rest after you take them out of the oven, so take that into consideration and pull them out a little bit earlier.

-• Allow the hens to rest before serving.
-Again, just like chicken, roasted hen should rest for a few minutes before serving for best flavor and to allow the juices to redistribute.
-Basting them with their broth as they rest will help.
+• Allow Cornish hens to rest after roasting.
+Again, just like chicken, roasted Cornish hens should rest for at least a few minutes before serving for best flavor and to allow the juices to redistribute.

-Cornish game hens served whole along with some sides make a beautiful plate when you have guests over.
-If you're feeding a larger crowd and have an abundance of sides, halve the Cornish hens.
+Whole roasted Cornish game hens make a beautiful plate for a holiday meal or for when you have guests over.
+If you’re feeding a larger crowd and have an abundance of sides, halve the Cornish hens.

 5 from 46 votes